Home/Fruits/White-fleshed Dragon Fruit

 Rich in antioxidants, dragon fruit helps combat oxidative stress and may reduce the risk of chronic diseases.

-Low in calories and high in water content, making it a hydrating and weight-friendly snack.
+Low in calories and high in water content, making it a hydrating and satisfying snack.

 Possible Risks & Side Effects

-!Excessive consumption may lead to digestive discomfort due to high fiber content.
+!Excessive consumption may lead to digestive discomfort due to its high fiber content.

 How to Prepare & Consume